Transgender Warriors: Reception

 In general, Transgender Warriors was better received within the LGBTQ community than by outside groups.
 Many reviewers found the historical analysis to be lacking rigor, but others put a higher value on the interest of Feinberg's life, the possibility of reclaiming transgender history, and contemporary understandings of what it means to be transgender.
+The book won the 1997 Firecracker Alternative Book Award for Nonfiction.